-Jon Vargas contributed to two React Native projects, focusing on modular design and user experience enhancements.
-For the SafeRUM repository, he refactored the reporting system using Domain-Driven Design principles, restructuring ReportCreation.tsx into modular components and introducing structured data types to support diverse report and emergency alert types.
-This approach improved maintainability and scalability for future features.
-In the condo-rentals repository, Jon implemented a Locate User button on the map view, integrating the Geolocation API and custom UI assets to enhance property discovery.
-His work demonstrated depth in TypeScript, Expo, and UI development, emphasizing maintainable code and user-centric functionality.
+Jon Vargas contributed to two semester projects, focusing on modular reporting and user-centric map features.
+For the SafeRUM repository, he refactored the reporting system using Domain-Driven Design principles in TypeScript and React Native, introducing structured data types and modular components to support diverse report types and emergency alerts.
+In the condo-rentals repository, Jon implemented a Locate User button on the map view, leveraging the Geolocation API and Expo to enhance user navigation and property discovery.
+His work emphasized maintainability and extensibility, delivering foundational features that improved both the scalability of reporting systems and the usability of location-based interfaces.

 March 2025 monthly summary for uprm-inso4115-2024-2025-s2/semester-project-condo-rentals focusing on user-centric map features and overall delivery velocity.
 The primary feature delivered this month is the Locate User button on the map view, including UI asset/icon and precise placement, supported by end-to-end functionality.
 There were no major bugs fixed in this repo during the period; instead, the team concentrated on delivering a value-driving UX enhancement and solidifying location-based capabilities for future iterations.